ustwo/ustwo.com-frontend/CONTRIBUTING.md

 #### Mixins and Extends

-Know to use mixins only if an argument is being passed in.
-Try to limit the amount of 'static' code (can that code be used as an extend instead?).
+Try to use mixins only if an argument is being passed in, limit the amount of unchanging code (can that code be used as an extend instead?).
 Include the mixin or extend at the top of the attribute stack with space underneath before the first attribute.

 ```scss
 /* mixins.scss */